Skip to main content

 The Health Insurance Portability and Accountability Act works in concert with the ADA, focusing on a different, yet equally critical, aspect of the employee’s experience ∞ data privacy.
 HIPAA’s Privacy Rule establishes national standards for the protection of individually identifiable health information, which it terms “protected health information” or PHI.

 This includes any data that relates to an individual’s past, present, or future physical or mental health condition, the provision of health care to that individual, or payment for that care.
-When a is part of an employer’s group health plan, it is typically considered a “health plan” component and must adhere to HIPAA’s stringent requirements.
+When a wellness program is part of an employer’s group health plan, it is typically considered a “health plan” component and must adhere to HIPAA’s stringent requirements.

 HIPAA’s core function here is to build a firewall.
 It strictly limits how PHI collected by the wellness program can be used and disclosed.
 An employer is generally forbidden from receiving PHI from its wellness program in a form that would allow it to identify specific employees.